-- Pull the stockings up to their designed height – it’s simple!
+- Pull the stockings up to their designed height.

 Which Type of Compression Stockings Should You Use?

-Wide calf 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg high ribbed compression socks are available in various sizes, lengths, and levels of tightness.
-The proper style is determined by your needs – only you and possibly your medical providers know where you need compression!
-To find the proper size, fitting, and feel, measure the circumference of your ankle, calf, and thigh, as well as the length of your upper and lower leg.
+Wide-calf 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, 25 mmHg to 30 mmHg, or 20 mmHg to 30 mmHg high-ribbed compression socks are available in various sizes, lengths, and levels of tightness.
+The proper style is determined by your needs – only you and your medical providers know where you need compression!
+To find the proper size, fit, and feel, measure the circumference of your ankle, calf, and thigh, as well as the length of your upper and lower leg.
 Then, compare your measurements against our guide.
-Also, you can consult your doctor.
+You can also consult your doctor.

 The right amount of compression is determined by your needs and conditions.
 Compression is measured in millimeters of mercury (mmHg) in ranges from 8-15 mmHg to 30-40 mmHg.

-8 mmHg to 20 mmHg, 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg ribbed hoses variations can be used for a wide variety of reasons, including workouts and running.
-While the compression in these socks is only light to moderate, it’s always recommended to have your needs monitored by professionals and doctors.
+8 mmHg to 20 mmHg, 15 mmHg to 20 mmHg, and 20 mmHg to 25 mmHg ribbed hose variations can be used for a wide variety of reasons, including support while running or working out.
+While the compression in these socks is only light to moderate, it’s always recommended to have your needs monitored by a doctor or medical practitioner.

 For people with varicose veins, 20-30 mmHg is an excellent compression level for managing mild discomfort.
 You can choose a higher compression level if the condition is more severe.